moderngl/moderngl-window/docs/guide/basic_usage.rst

    and context or want more control.

 Using the :py:class:`~moderngl_window.context.base.window.WindowConfig`
-interface is the simplest way to start with moderngl_window.
+interface is the simplest way to start with moderngl-window.
 This can work for projects smaller projects and implies that this library provides the window and moderngl context.